 According to Greek mythology, the wife and daughters of the sun god Helios were mourning for the dead son and brother and their tears became the origin of amber.
 Amber, also called "burning stone" has been connected with the sun and life, and it's been believed that it has protective and healing abilities.

-In Stone Age Finland amber was used in amulets and small human and animal figures.
-Amulets made of amber were placed in graves with the deceased, and amulets shaped as human faces have also been found in front of the rock painting scenes.
+In Stone Age Finland amber was used in amulets and small human and animal figurines.
+Amulets made of amber were placed in graves with the deceased, and amulets shaped like human faces have also been found in front of the rock painting panels.
 They may have been votive gifts thrown into the water.
 In Finland, seven late Stone Age head pendants made of Baltic amber have been found.
 Three of them were found in the context of Astuvansalmi (Mikkeli) rock painting panel, others are from settlements.
 These amber sculptures have been thought to represent some ancient deity.
-In the most of the pendants the faces are depicted from the front, one of them is a profile.
+In most of the pendants the faces are depicted from the front, one of them is a profile.
 The pendants were worn upside down so that when held in hand the face would be the right side up to the person who wore it.
-Amber was imported to Finland from Baltic area as raw material or finished items.
+Amber was imported to Finland from the Baltic area as raw material or finished items.
 Later, during the Bronze and Iron Age amber was used as beads and pendants in jewellery.

 Plinius the Elder (23-79 CE) believed that rock crystal was originally ice that turned to stone, because it could only be found near glaciers on the Alps but not on volcanic mountains.
 The word crystal comes from a Greek word that means ice.